-2.1 Each cargo tank is to be fitted with at least one liquid level gauging device, designed to operate at pressures not less than the MARVS of the cargo tank and at temperatures within the specified temperature range.
+2.1 Each cargo tank shall be fitted with one or several liquid level gauging devices arranged to ensure that a level reading is always obtainable whenever the cargo tank is operational.
+The devices shall be designed to operate throughout the design pressure range of the cargo tank and at temperatures within the cargo operating temperature range.